-Tree crickets (Oecanthinae) are common singing insects you may hear on late summer nights in Ontario.
+Tree crickets (Oecanthinae) are common insects to hear on late summer nights in Ontario.
 Males sing to attract females by rubbing together specialized structures on their wings.
-In many other species where males produce a long-distance sexual signal like this, males are usually the subject of greater predation.
-However, in tree crickets, females are more often the victim of a very efficient predatory wasp, Isodontia mexicana.
+In many species where males produce a long-distance sexual signal like this, males are usually the subject of greater predation.
+However, in tree crickets, females are more often the victim of a very efficient predatory wasp, the grass-carrying wasp Isodontia mexicana.
 This wasp hunts individual crickets, paralyzes them with a sting, and carries them back to their nest as live food for their offspring.
-We are investigating why this wasp hunts more females than males, and how wasp predation can impact the evolution of the crickets’ behaviour and morphology.
+I am interested in why this wasp hunts more females than males, and how female-biased predation can impact the evolution of the crickets behaviour and morphology.

 Kyla Ercit, Ecology and Evolutionary Biology, University of Toronto